 The NordicTrack RW500 Rower comes with a 5.0″ backlit LCD display on an adjustable arm.
 This section of the monitor tracks

 - Total Strokes

 - 500m Split

-On top of that, NordicTrack includes a FREE 10.0″ portable tablet to sync with their iFIT training program! (more on this below)
+On top of that, NordicTrack includes a FREE 10.0″ portable tablet to sync with their iFIT training program (more on this below).

-The tablet allows you to follow along and watch training sessions in full color and uses the two built-in digitally amplified monitor speakers to keep you alert and engaged!
+The tablet allows you to follow along and watch training sessions in full color and uses the two built-in digitally amplified speakers to keep you alert and engaged!

 Worried about the speakers being too loud?
 No problem, just plug your headphones into the auxiliary port.

-iFIT Coaching Program
+iFIT Workouts and Coaching Program

-The iFIT membership gives you access to over 12,000 workouts, many of which are rowing specific.
+The iFIT membership gives you access to over 12,000 workouts, many of which are rowing-specific.
 This means you can follow along as world-class trainers take you through a rowing workout or follow them as they row down famous rivers.